Historic Stays in Winston-Salem

-From grand hotels to intimate inns, Winston-Salem offers historic stays that blend timeless character with contemporary style.
+From grand hotels to intimate B&Bs, Winston-Salem's historic inns blend character with contemporary style.

 In Winston-Salem, the past is always checking into the present.
-For travelers seeking accommodations with character, the city’s collection of historic inns and boutique hotels offers the chance to sleep where history lives.
-From Art Deco landmarks and grand estates to cozy bed-and-breakfasts steeped in Moravian tradition, each stay blends timeless charm with modern Southern style—inviting guests to experience history not just by day, but overnight.
+For travelers drawn to places with personality, the city’s collection of historic inns and boutique hotels delivers—each offering the chance to sleep where history lives and wake up in a different era.
+From Art Deco landmarks to intimate B&Bs, every stay blends timeless charm with modern Southern style.

 Kimpton Cardinal Hotel